Staff & Tutor FAQs

 If you are concerned about a student’s safety it is important to contact the student and arrange a meeting as soon as you can.
 It is ok when you meet with the student to express your concerns and ask him/her directly if they are suicidal.
 If you are not their tutor you can contact the tutor and he/she can ask to meet with the student.
 While this is a difficult thing to do it is important to err on the side of caution.

-It is always better that you feel a bit silly but know that you have made sure a student is safe than not have asked and leave a student at risk with no support.
+It is always better that you know that you have made sure a student is safe than not have asked and leave a student at risk with no support.

 Asking a student if they are suicidal will not make them so.
 It may be a relief for them to admit it to someone.
 You can then decide if the student needs a referral to Student Counselling.
 If in doubt, refer.
-You can always call us on (01) 896 1407 and ask for advice.
+You can always email us at email@example.com and ask for advice.

 A student in my lectures is very thin, I think they might be anorexic.
 What should I do?